 - Tap Level in the bottom-right corner of the Measure app.

 - Place the iPhone’s edge against the top edge of the frame or other item.

-- The number in the center represents the object’s slope in degrees.
+- The number in the centre represents the object’s slope in degrees.

 - With your phone on top, adjust the item until the number reaches zero.
 Half of the screen will become green.